MartinR2345/EndtoEndCybersecurityProgram-/README.md

  <li><b>Security Awareness</b> (How does the organization implement employee training on managing and identifying risks?)</li>
  <li><b>Third-party Risk Management</b> (How does the organization manages risks from vendors, partners, and suppliers?)</li>
 </ul>

+By asking questions, I was able to identify the Assets, Threats, Risks, and Controls.

 Look at the screenshots below: